Donaldson-Thomas invariants of local elliptic surfaces via the topological vertex: Reduction to partition thickened comb curves

 In the next section it will be important to notationally distinguish between singular and smooth fibers.
 See Figure~\ref{fig: drawing of Cohen-Macaulay C^* fixed subscheme} for an illustration of a partition thickened comb curve with smooth fibers $\{F_{x_{i}} \}$ thickened by partitions $\{\lambda^{(i)} \}$ and nodal fibers $\{F_{y_{j}} \}$ thickened by partitions $\{\mu^{(j)} \}$.

+Crucially, any effective divisor on $S$ in class $[B+dF]$ is a comb curve, i.e.~the scheme theoretic union of $B$ (our chosen section) and some (possibly thickened) fibres with total multiplicity $d$.
+This is proved in Lemma \ref{lem: Sym(B) = Hilb(S)}.
 The main result of this section is the following: \begin{theorem} If a subscheme $Z\subset X$ in the class $[Z]=B+dF$ is $\CC^{*}$-invariant, then it is a partition thickened comb curve with points.
 That is

 Moreover, $\CC^{*}$ acts on $\Hilb^{d,n}_{\PCP}(X)$ and there exists a constructible morphism\footnote{A constructible morphism is a map which is regular on each piece of a decomposition of its domain into locally closed subsets.
 Because we work with Euler characteristics and the Grothendieck group, we need only work with constructible morphisms.}